inet-framework/inet-showcases/mobility/spatial/doc/index.rst

 In these example simulations, we'll make use of 3D visualization based on OpenSceneGraph (OSG).
 To try these examples yourself, make sure that your OMNeT++ installation has been compiled with OSG support.
-If it is not, you won't be able to switch to 3D view using globe icon on the Qtenv toolbar.
+If it is not, you won't be able to switch to 3D view using the globe icon on the Qtenv toolbar.

 .. figure:: QtenvToolbar.png
    :scale: 100%